PeterMikulecky/ADHD-data-project/README.md

 # ADHD EEG Data Extraction, TDA Processing and File Management

-This repository contains in-development MATLAB and Python scripts for use with a project comparing traditional correlation-based functional connectivity mapping of EEG data to topological data analysis (TDA) for the purposes of classification (here, ADHD versus control subjects) and identifying useful
+This repository contains in-development MATLAB, Python and Bash scripts for use with a project comparing traditional correlation-based functional connectivity mapping of EEG data to topological data analysis (TDA) for the purposes of classification (here, ADHD versus control subjects) and identifying useful